slamora/brackets-wiki/Language-Support.md

 * Loads default languages from `language/languages.json`
 * Method `defineLanguage` to add a new language (see JSDoc)
 * Method `getLanguage` to get an object representing a language by its ID
-* Method `getLanguageForPath` to map file extensions to languages
+* Method `getLanguageForPath` to map file names or extensions to languages
 * Used by extension "LESSSupport" to add basic support for LESS

 ### Module LiveDevelopment/LiveDevelopment